Organic Eprints frontpage

 Bagger, Christian; Bellostas, Natalia; Jensen, Søren K.; Sørensen, Jens C.; Sørensen, Hilmer and Sørensen, Susanne (2007) Processing-bioprocessing of oilseed rape in bioenergy production and value added utilization of remaining seed components.
-Paper presented at 12th International Rapeseed Conference, Wuhan, China, 26-29 March 2007.
+Paper at: 12th International Rapeseed Conference, Wuhan, China, 26-29 March 2007.

 Summary